-Python Charmers is the leading provider of Python training in the Asia-Pacific region, based in Australia and Singapore.
-Since 2010, Python Charmers has given over 450 training courses and bootcamps to over 4,500 delighted people from organizations such as AGL, Atlassian, Barclays, CSIRO, Cisco, Deloitte, Dolby, IMC, pwc, Singtel Optus, Shell, Sportsbet, Telstra, Toyota, Verizon, Westpac, and Woolworths.
-Python Charmers specializes in teaching programming and data science to scientists, engineers, data analysts, quants, and computer scientists in the Python language.
+Python Charmers is a leading global provider of training in data science and software development, based in Australia and Singapore.
+Since 2010, Python Charmers has given over 550 training courses and bootcamps to over 5,500 delighted people from organizations such as AGL, Atlassian, Barclays, CSIRO, Cisco, Deloitte, Dolby, IMC, pwc, Singtel Optus, Shell, Sportsbet, Telstra, Toyota, Verizon, Westpac, and Woolworths.
+Python Charmers specializes in teaching programming and data science to scientists, engineers, data analysts, quants, and computer scientists.

-Python Charmers' trainers boast years of Python experience and deep roots in the open source community, as both speakers at events and contributors to well-known open source projects, including NumPy, SciPy, Scikit-Learn, Pandas, and Python-Future.
+Python Charmers' trainers boast years of experience with data science, data analytics, statistical modelling, and programming, and deep roots in the open source community, as both speakers at events and contributors to well-known open source projects for data science, including NumPy, SciPy, Scikit-Learn, Pandas, and Python-Future.

-Testimonials: Testimonials from past participants of similar bootcamps and training courses are available at https://pythoncharmers.com/testimonials/
+Testimonials: Testimonials from past participants of similar bootcamps and training courses are available at:

+https://pythoncharmers.com/testimonials/